champstank/MNIST_DeepNet/README.md

 ---
 ## Smoothing the workflow with build model function
 First thing to improve our script we build a function to initialize our Keras model.
-This makes it easier to pass parameters from our future parameter tuning techniques.
+This makes it easier to pass parameters for our future parameter tuning techniques.
 ```python
 #build Keras model
 def create_model():